SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 The design infomation are used for sample point coloring and differential expression analysis.
 Users can input the entire sample meta sheet as design information, or manually specify groups or batches for each sample.

-The first column of the design table should always be the sample name list, which must include all samples that’s in the expression matrix.
-The rest columns will be treated as “categories” or “design variables”, which can be “condition”, “batch”, “operator”, “experiment date”, etc.
-You will be able to choose which category to be used for analysis such as DE, as well as if the category should be treated as categorical or numerical.

-You can also manually make a design-info file by specifying the sample grouping in PIVOT, and download it for later upload.

 {% highlight bash %}
 Go to Design tab.